Icon_Top_Black

 Results

-We can see that between the first iteration and second iteration, the misclick rate improved by -3.4%, the direct success rate increased by 20%, and the average duration to complete the task decreased by 36.85 seconds.
+We can see that between the first iteration and the second iteration, the misclick rate improved by -3.4%, the direct success rate increased by 20%, and the average duration to complete the task decreased by 36.85 seconds.

 Between the First and Second Iteration